-Buttons Description Pause • Play.
+Buttons Description Pause Play.
 This button is available after you manually pause a playback. ▶I Next frame.
-After you paused a playback, use this button to browse video frame by frame. \$ Plays back 10 seconds before. &amp; Plays back 10 seconds later. - 1x + Speeds up or speeds down.
+After you paused a playback, use this button to browse video frame by frame. \$ Plays back 10 seconds before. © Plays back 10 seconds later. - 1x + Speeds up or speeds down.
 Speeds down by 1/2.
 The slowest speed is 1/8.
 Speeds up.
-Increases the playback speed, to 2x or 4x. 口" Playback volume tuner.
-0 Takes a snapshot of the current playback screen. П Places a bookmark on the current recording.
+Increases the playback speed, to 2x, 4x, 8x, 16x, and then to a maximum of 32x. 口" Playback volume tuner. Ó Takes a snapshot of the current playback screen.
+Places a bookmark on the current recording.
+Q --- Timeline zoomer.

-€ --• Timeline zoomer.
 Use the zoomer to zoom in for more precise skimming.
-Lets the cameras in the scene play the recording of the same time.
+Time align Lets the cameras in the scene play the recording of the same time.